Jeff Alldridge for Idaho Falls Mayor.

 Meet Jeff Alldridge

 I never set out to run for political office.
-But I believe in transparency, accountability, and keeping citizens—not special interests—at the center of every decision.
-I’m running because I love this city and want growth that strengthens, rather than erases, the character of the Idaho Falls we chose to call home.
+But I believe in transparency, accountability, and keeping citizens at the center of every decision—not special interests.
+I’m running because I love this city and want growth that strengthens the character of the Idaho Falls we chose to call home, rather than erasing it.

 Will You Endorse Jeff Alldridge?